ARMmbed/uvisor/README.md

    make clean all erase flash CONFIG=
    ```

-2. As a yotta module.
+### As a yotta module

    The uVisor is compiled and packaged to be included as a
    dependency by applications built with yotta on top of mbed.
 The yotta module
    for the uVisor is called uvisor-lib and can be found
    [here](https://github.com/ARMmbed/uvisor-lib).
 It is suggested to always use